How to Use a Patient Blog to Teach Empathy in a Nursing Flipped Classroom

 Getting started using a patient blog to teach active listening

 Start by choosing a classroom topic.
 I started using this activity in my classroom session on leukemia and lymphoma.
 For this content, we focused on basic pathophysiology, chemotherapy complications, and oncological emergencies.
-But I felt like it was missing the emotional, spiritual, and relationship components related to the care of the oncological patient.
+However, I felt like it was missing the emotional, spiritual, and relationship components related to the care of the oncological patient.

 Let the students locate the blog.
 They are expert internet searchers, and I have never had an issue with a student unable to locate a patient blog.
 You can add variety to your assignments; for example, I would assign adult leukemia, pediatric leukemia, adult lymphoma, and pediatric lymphoma to different groups, which allowed me to add lifespan considerations to the discussion.